AmanTank187/blogger/README.md

   - Adding a partial file for similar views. syntax for partial is underscore then name like '\_messages.html.erb' then you render it when you need it like in application layout file "render 'layouts/messages'".
   - I want to make a partial for common code in edit and new.

+## Styling!

+-

 # Flash Messages